Admissions Information for Transfer Students

 - When a course being transferred meets Midstate College’s requirements with a “C” or better, Midstate will accept GECC courses from non-IAI affiliated institutions.

-- Midstate strives to ease the transfer of credits for our students.
+- Midstate is committed to careful review and consideration of transfer credit(s).
 For more information about the Illinois Articulation Initiative, go to www.itransfer.org.

-For more information on degree completion programs, contact a Midstate College Admissions Representative.
+For more information about this degree completion program, contact a Midstate College Admissions Representative.

 Midstate College (MC) has a consortium agreement with Heartland Community College (HCC) for the Bachelor of Science Degree in Realtime Reporting.
 This agreement permits students to be enrolled simultaneously at both MC and HCC without impacting financial aid, allowing the students to be charged Heartland Community College’s current tuition rate for those courses in which the students are enrolled at HCC.
 Because Midstate College is on the quarter system and Heartland Community College is on the semester system, students must carefully follow the enrollment plan to maintain part-time or full-time enrollment.